 Google Play Music is Google’s music streaming service.
-It’s a competitor for Apple Music, Spotify, Pandora, and the like.
-Each of those services has their own niche that it offers, but if you ask us here at Android Authority, Google Play Music is one of the best deals in music streaming available.
-The reason is quite simple – YouTube Red.
-When you subscribe to one, you get the other.
+It’s a competitor for similar services like Apple Music, Spotify, and Pandora.
+Each of those services has their own niche, but if you ask us here at Android Authority, Google Play Music is one of the best deals around.

-Google Play Music boasts 35 million songs and allows you to curate playlists, and even upload your own music.
-You can store up to 50,000 of your own songs, and those are always ad free.
+Google Play Music boasts 35 million songs.
+It lets you curate playlists and even upload your own music.
+You can store up to 50,000 of your own songs, and they are always ad free.
 You can also use Google Play Music for free, though that is limited to artist radios, limited skips, and ads.
 Let’s dive into the nuts and bolts of how to actually use it.

 Google Play Music app for Android and iPhone

 If you’re out and about, and want to listen to some tunes, just pop open the Google Play Music app.
-Chances are if you’re reading this, it’s already on your phone, but if not, you can download it here for Android or here for iOS.
+If you’re reading this, it’s already probably on your phone.
+If not, you can download it here for Android or here for iOS.

 Once downloaded, fire up the app, and sign in with your Google account.
 If you don’t subscribe to Google Play Music, you’ll run into some limitations.
-You won’t be able to play specific songs that you’re looking for, only radio stations.
-They’ll get you close to what you’re looking for, but not the exact songs.
-You also have a limited number of skips – up to 6 in an hour.
+You won’t be able to play specific songs you’re looking for, only radio stations.
+They’ll get you close to what you want, but not to specific songs.
+You also have a limited number of skips — up to six in an hour.
 Finally, of course, you’ll get ads, and the occasional prompt to subscribe.
-None of these are absolute deal killers, but they can make it frustrating to get your jam on.
+None of these are absolute deal killers, but they can make getting your jam on frustrating.

 Using the Google Play Music app manager